 The Spring Semester began on 1/15/20xx and ended on 5/3/20xx.
 The total number of days in the semester minus scheduled breaks of 5 days or more is 109.
 A student last attended on 2/3/20xx.
 The number of days completed in the semester was 19.
 19 days completed divided by 109 total days in the semester yields 17.4% of the semester was completed by the student.
 Therefore, the student has earned 17.4% of federal, state, institutional and all other scholarship aid; the University has earned 17.4% of the tuition.
-82.6% of the aid disbursed to the student last attended in the third week of the semester.
+82.6% of the aid disbursed to the student would need to be returned; 82.6% of the tuition would be credited back to the student account.
+The student last attended in the third week of the semester.
 There are 16 weeks per semester.
 3 weeks divided by 16 weeks =18.75%; therefore, 18.75% of the room and board fees would be earned and 81.25% of these charges would be credited back to the student account.